 The Toronto School of Theology is proud of the scope and diversity of its international students.

-If you are admitted to one of the member cilleges of TST, your college registrar will send you a letter which you will then use to apply for a study permit.
+If you are an international student who has been admitted to one of the member colleges of the Toronto School of Theology (TST), your college registrar will send you a letter which you will then use to apply for a study permit.
 If you have any questions about the study permit, please contact your home college registrar.
 It is your responsibility to ensure that you have a study permit for the duration of your studies.

 Basic degree students who pay incidental fees have access to the Centre for International Experience (CIE) at the University of Toronto.
 The CIE provides information on any non-academic matter affecting international students.
 Students can access the English Communication Program - a non-credit program that gives students the opportunity to further develop their communication skills in English, gain insight into Canadian culture and life at the University of Toronto and share cross-cultural experiences.
 The CIE also provides a wealth of information and advice for students interested in work, study and travel abroad.